 On Birth Control?
 Watch Out for These Medications

-While birth control is safe to take with most medications, it is known to interact with some medicines.
+While birth control is safe to take with most medications, your pills can interact with some medicines.
 Hormonal birth control releases the hormones estrogen and progesterone, typically produced by the ovaries, into the human body.
 These hormones are processed by the P450 enzyme system in our livers, so medicines that speed up or slow down this enzyme system will cause the body to metabolize birth control differently.
-Here’s a comprehensive list of those medications.

-Most antibiotics are absolutely fine to take with hormonal birth control, especially the common ones you might take to treat your acne, sore throat, UTI, or vaginal infection.
-The one important caveat is the medication rifampin, an antibiotic used to treat tuberculosis or meningitis.
-There is evidence that rifampin interferes with the effectiveness of the pill; however, a typical course of antibiotics for tuberculosis treatment will last 6-9 months, during which time you can use alternate birth control methods.
+There is one caveat: rifampin, an antibiotic used to treat tuberculosis or meningitis.
+There is evidence that the rifampin antibiotic interferes with the effectiveness of the birth control pill.
+A typical course of antibiotics for tuberculosis treatment will last 6-9 months, during which time you can use alternate birth control methods such as male or female condoms.
+Otherwise, ask your doctor or pharmacist any questions about antibiotics and birth control.

 2. Anticonvulsants / Mood stabilizers.